chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > When would you be available to start?
 > What is your notice period?

-I'm ready to start immediately.
+I'm available to start immediately and could begin as early as November 1st.
 As I hold a German Opportunity Card, I would need to convert it into an Blue Card once I receive an employment contract.
 I can start working immediately while the Blue Card application is processed.

 ### Visa

 > Do you already have a valid work permit for Germany?

 Yes, I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
-If I receive an employment contract, I would need to convert it into an Blue Card, that typically takes 4-6 weeks.
+If I receive an employment contract, I would need to convert it into an Blue Card, that typically takes 4 weeks.
 I can start working immediately while the Blue Card application is processed.

 > What does Sungrow need to provide for this?